marburg-open-courseware/publication-quality-graphics/_main.utf8.md

 <p class="caption">(\#fig:gg-facet-width-bw)A faceted **ggplot2** boxplot with colored boxes and box widths relative to number of observations.</p>
 </div>

 The result is very similar to what we have achieved earlier.
 In summary, **lattice** needs a little more care to adjust the standard graphical parameters, whereas **ggplot2** requires us to manually calculate the width of the boxes.
-WE leave it up to you which way suits you better... the two of us have already made our choice a few years ago ;-)
+We leave it up to you which way suits you better... the two of us have already made our choice a few years ago ;-)

 Boxplots are, as mentioned above, a brilliant way to visualize data distribution(s).
 Their strength lies in the comparability of different classes as they are plotted next to each other using a common scale.
 Another, more classical - as parametric - way are histograms and density plots.